wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 You will recognise a lot of this from Yiis own active record, in fact a lot is the same.
 We define a name for the relation as a key and then we define either `one` or `many` in text
 (constants seemed useless with only two types) and then we define a class name, `Other` in this case, and then we define the foreign key in that class, `otherId`.

 The default behaviour of relations is to attempt to use the primary key, `_id`, of the current model to query the foreign key.
-This is a problem for `EMongoModel` since it has no primary key.
-Make sure that if you use this in `EMongoModel` you define a `on` clause to replace the primary key of the current model.
+This is a problem for `\Mongo\Model` since it has no primary key.
+Make sure that if you use this in `\Mongo\Model` you define a `on` clause to replace the primary key of the current model.

 The `on` clause supports multiple field types.
 It can take a `DBRef` or an `ObjectId` or an array of `ObjectId`s depending on how you define your document.